karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 #### Alternate Hash Keys

-In [Secondary Indexes](#secondary-indexes) above we created the following indexes that use an alternate User property as the index hash key:
+In [Secondary Indexes](#secondary-indexes) above we created the following indexes that use an alternate User property (marked with 👈) as the index hash key:

 | Index                  | Index Component | Record Property     |
 | ---------------------- | --------------- | ------------------- |